JaanJah/space-invader/README.md

 # space-invader
-A Space invader game made in C#
+A space invader game made in C#
 This project uses Otter2D framework http://otter2d.com/index.php
+Done by JaanJah and hindrekhan